 Request repairs to public housing

-- you have been negligent and you haven't kept the property in a good condition.
+- you have been negligent and you haven't kept the property in good condition.

-- lose your keys or lock yourself out
+Housing SA can’t help if you lose your keys or lock yourself out.

 - your name, address and phone number